My wedding planning faux pas

 How many weddings have they shot?

 I think this experience with my own wedding has helped shape who I am as a photographer.
 It was a hard lesson and I should have known better.
 I am so glad I have taken a more boutique approach with my business.
-I shoot a maximum of three weddings per month.
+I shoot a maximum of 15 weddings per year.
 I feel if I took on too many clients the overall experience and my customer service would suffer.
-I kind of feel like the Jerry Maguire approach is the way to go, at least for me.
+The Jerry Maguire approach is the way to go, at least for me.
 Fewer clients = more personalized service.
 I really feel that I become great friends with my couples and that makes a difference.
 Please be careful when choosing your photographer.
 Don’t leave your wedding memories to chance.
 After the wedding is over your photos are going to be the only thing you have left to remember your day.

 Happy hunting everyone and I hope some of you can learn from my mistakes when I was a bride.